By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-Application should work on any mainstream OS as long as it has Java
+Application should work on any mainstream OS as long as it has Java 11or above installed.

 Performance